Giorgio Morandi

-Giorgio Morandi (July 20, 1890 – June 18, 1964) was an Italian painter and printmaker widely known for his subtly muted still-life paintings of ceramic vessels, flowers, and landscapes.
+Giorgio Morandi (20 July 1890 – 18 June 1964) was an Italian painter and printmaker widely known for his subtly muted still-life paintings of ceramic vessels, flowers, and landscapes.

 Biography

-Morandi was born in Bologna, Italy, to Andrea Morandi and Maria Maccaferri, eldest of the family of five sons and three daughters.
-He lived first on Via Lame where his brother Giuseppe and his sister Anna were born.
-The family then moved to Via Avesella where two other sisters were born, Dina in 1900 and Maria Teresa in 1906.
-After the death of his father in 1909, the family moved to Via Fondazza and Giorgio became the head of the family.
+Morandi was born in Bologna, Italy, to Andrea Morandi and Maria Maccaferri, the eldest of five children.
+He lived first on Via Lame, where his brother Giuseppe and his sister Anna were born.
+The family then moved to Via Avesella, where two other sisters were born, Dina in 1900 and Maria Teresa in 1906.
+After the death of his father in 1909, the family moved to Via Fondazza, and Giorgio became the head of the family.

 From 1907 to 1913, he studied at the Accademia di Belle Arti di Bologna ('Academy of Fine Arts of Bologna').
 At the Accademia, which based its traditions on 14th-century painting, Morandi taught himself to etch by studying books on Rembrandt.
 He was excellent at his studies, although his professors disapproved of the changes in his style during his final two years at the Accademia.

 In 1910, he visited Florence, where the works of artists such as Giotto, Masaccio, Piero della Francesca, and Paolo Uccello made a profound impression on him.
 He had a brief digression into a Futurist style in 1914.
-In that same year, Morandi was appointed instructor of drawing for elementary schools in Bologna—a post he held until 1929.
+In that same year, Morandi was appointed instructor of drawing for elementary schools in Bologna, a post he held until 1929.
 Morandi was influenced by the works of Cézanne, Derain, and Picasso.

+Morandi began exhibiting in 1914 in Bologna, alongside Mario Bacchelli, Osvaldo Licini, Severo Pozzati and Giacomo Vespignani, and at the First Free Futurist Exhibition at the Sprovieri Gallery in Rome.

 In 1915, he joined the army, had a breakdown and was discharged.
 During World War I, Morandi's still life paintings became more reduced in their compositional elements and more pure in form, reflecting an admiration for both Cézanne and Henri Rousseau.